mintopia/perftest-persist/README.md

 There is a basic REST API that returns JSON.
 The endpoint is at `/data`.
 Visiting the root of the service will present the API docs.

+There is an artisan scheduled task `data:expire` that will remove expired data from the database.
+It is reccomended this is run to reduce the amount of space this takes up over time.
+The default docker image will run the scheduler as well as the web interface.

 ## Author

 Jessica Smith - <jessica.smith@fasthosts.com>